hacdias/playground/content/dutch-words.md

 - als: as / if
 - ben: am
 - was: was
+- dit: this
+- aan: on
+- om: to / for / at
+- hier: here
+- naar: to
+- dan: then
+- weet: know
+- wil: want
-- mijn: my
+- moet: must
-- Elk:
+- elk:
-- Genoeg
+- genoeg
 - Ieder:
-- Veel:
-- Wat:
-- Weinig
-- Welk
+- veel:
-- Zo'n
+- weinig:
-- Zulk
+- welk:
-- Snel: fast
+- snel: fast
-- Kort: short
+- kort: short
-- Goed: good
+- goed: good
-- Maaltijd: meal
+- maaltijd: meal
-- Langzaam: slow
+- langzaam: slow